Essex 11 Plus

 The King John School, Benfleet

 The King John School is a partially selective mixed school, but not part of the CSSE.
-The school has 320 places in Year 7, of which up to 15% are selective places.
-Children who live in catchment for the school, or who have brothers or sisters already attending the school, do not need to take the entrance test, but it is recommended that all other children should do so.
-Admissions information as follows:-
+The school has 320 places in Year 7.
+Children who live in catchment for the school, or who have brothers or sisters already attending the school, do not need to take the entrance test and are given priority.
+Up to 15% are selected by general ability.
+In the event of two or more children with tie scores, priority is given to the child living closest to the school.

 Southend Schools